RECAPEM

 • A continual exit of air throughout the respiratory cycle will add to the diagnostic certainty (unlike a brief hiss during one phase of the respiratory cycle).

-5. ⚠️Keep in mind that absence of tracheal deviation or JVD does not rule out diagnosis of TPT.
+5. ⚠️Keep in mind that the absence of tracheal deviation or JVD does not rule out the diagnosis of TPT.

-👉In addition to sonographic features of pneumothorax, RUSH exam provide other clues for presence of tension physiology (more on this, below).
+👉In addition to the sonographic features of pneumothorax, the RUSH exam provides other clues for the presence of tension physiology (more on this, below).

 Diagnosis of pneumothorax